-Read on to learn why this distinction matters and how to determine if a debt is consumer or business.
+Read on to determine if a debt is consumer or business in nature.

-anything that does not qualify as consumer debt.
-It is often referred to
+- Business debt is anything that doesn’t qualify as consumer debt.
+It’s often referred to as non-consumer debt.

 What Does "Primarily" Consumer Debt Mean?

 The bankruptcy law states that the means test applies to anyone who has primarily consumer debt.
 The courts have interpreted this to mean half or more.
 If at least half of your debt is consumer debt, you need to take the means test.

 - Dollar amount standard.
 Most courts find that if greater than half of the dollar amount of your debt is non-consumer or business, the means test doesn’t apply.